-You can install Kestrel runtime from stable release or source code (nightly built version).
-Either way installs all packages in the kestrel-lang repository, and dependent packages, such as firepit and stix-shifter.
-See the architecture section in What is Kestrel? to understand more.
+You can install Kestrel runtime from stable release or nightly built version (source code).
+Either way installs all packages in the kestrel-lang repository, and dependent packages, such as firepit and STIX-shifter.

-It is a good practice to install Kestrel in a Python virtual environment.
-You can easily setup and activate one named huntingspace:
+It is a good practice to install Kestrel in a Python virtual environment so all dependencies will be the latest.
+You can easily setup, activate, and update a Python virtual environment named huntingspace:

 '''

 $ python -m venv huntingspace

+$ . huntingspace/bin/activate

+$ pip install --upgrade pip setuptools wheel

 '''

-\$. huntingspace/bin/activate